 Less sensitive to electronic noise

-Electronic noise can affect the information the cables are carrying since the signal is transported as a current, and is less sensitive to electronic noises than voltage.
+Electronic noise can affect the information the cables are carrying since the signal is transported as a current, which is less sensitive to electronic noises than voltage.

 Fault detection using live zero